top of page

 One of the oldest Georgian varieties, Otskhanuri Sapere grows only in the western part of the country.

-High and balanced acidity, minerality, delicate tannins.
+High and balanced acidity, minerality, and delicate tannins.

 Dry red wine, 11% alc., Imereti.